sashakarcz/hidewall/README.md

 ## About

 Hidewall is what powers `hidewall.io`, a web service to bypass most paywalls.
-Hidewall is a Python Flask app that uses Python Requests and BeautifulSoup to access content that is blocked behind a soft paywall.
+Hidewall is a Python Flask app that uses Requests and BeautifulSoup to access content that is blocked behind a soft paywall.

 You can run this locally via Docker, or use the public version at [`https://hidewall.io`](https://hidewall.io)